 We recommend to follow a healthy lifestyle everyday but during the Ayahuasca retreats we have additional restrictions such as no salt, sugar, strong spices, or fermented foods… Using the latest research on nutrition and balanced diets, we follow a special ayahuasca diet during our retreats that is optimized for the ceremonies, including tasty vegetarian, vegan, gluten-free, GMO-free options.
 The dietary recommendations include a period of time before and after the retreats.

-The delicious meals served are prepared by our cooks using only local fresh products.
-Most of the organic fruits and vegetables are from our garden.
+The delicious meals served are prepared by our cooks using fresh and organic produce from our center and surrounding areas where possible.
 The fresh water well in the center provides us pure drinking water free of fluoride and other additives.
 Other options include organic coconut water from our land, fresh lemonade and fruit juices, and a variety of teas.

 Most people feel healthier after an ayahuasca diet, some people even lose weight although this is not our focus, nor a guaranteed outcome.